zohraFarooqii/demo-hello/README.md

 # demo-hello
-This is a Demo for Git and GitHub class
+This is a Demo for Git and GitHub class.